Identifying and Responding to Wildlife Odors

 1. Feces/Urine of the animal

-before removing any animal feces, urine, or contaminated material, be sure you understand the potential biohazards associated with removal.
+Before removing any animal feces, urine, or contaminated material, be sure you understand the potential biohazards associated with removal.
+Protect yourself by wearing appropriate gloves and respiratory protection.
 For more information, see diseases.

 2. The animal